mirchencom/webconsole/Documentation/Todo/Notes/Dependency Checker.md

 # Dependency Checker

+* [ ] Has to check a batch of dependencies
+* [ ] Dependencies should only load the dependency view template HTML if a dependency check fails.
+This probably means changing the `Controller` API to not automatically load HTML
+	* It only needs to even initialize a `window_manager` if the check fails
 * [ ] Dependencies should be specified in a configuration file
 	* Should include an error message
 	* Should include an install message

+## Dependency Checker Refactor

+* The `controller` should not be a WebConsole controller subclass.
+	* Instead a controller should be instantiated when a dependency check first fails

 ## Using a preprocessor